Different types of dryers

-Basically, both types of dryers do the same thing; they dry your laundry after washing it.
-They also remove the moisture extracted from your clothes in the same ways.
-With both a heat pump dryer and a condenser dryer, the moist air can be removed in two ways:
+Both types of dryers basically do the same thing; they dry your laundry after washing.
+They also remove the moisture that is extracted from your clothes in the same ways.
+Both heat pump and condenser dryers have two ways to deal with the moisture in the air:

-- The condensation is collected in a reservoir.
+- The condensation is collected in a tank.
 This is a condensate tray, built into the dryer, that you need to empty after each drying cycle.

 - You connect the dryer to the water drain.
-By connecting the dryer to the drain, you don’t have to worry about it at all – but it is important that you have a drain in the room where the dryer will be placed.
+By connecting the dryer to the drain, you don’t have to worry about it at all – but it is important that you have a drain in the room where you will put the dryer.

-Apart from these similarities, there are some major differences between the condenser dryer and the heat pump dryer.
-Below you can read exactly what those differences are.
+Longside these similarities, there are some major differences between the condenser dryer and the heat pump dryer.

 Effect on your laundry

-Because a heat pump dryer dries your clothes at a lower temperature than a condenser dryer, your clothes will last longer.
-This is because a heat pump dryer works with a heat pump and a refrigerant, while the condensing dryer dries with a heating element.
-That hot air can be harmful to your clothes, and can cause them to shrink or wear out.
+Because a heat pump dryer dries your clothes at a lower temperature than a condenser dryer, your clothes last longer.
+This is because a heat pump dryer works with a heat pump and a refrigerant, while a condenser dryer dries with a heating element.
+The hot air can be harmful to your clothes, causing them to shrink or wear out.

-If you are looking for a new clothes dryer, the fill weight is one of the most important features to look for.
-This determines how big the drum of the dryer is, and therefore how much laundry can fit in it at one time.
+When looking for a new dryer, one of the most important features to look for is the fill weight.
+This is because it determines the size of the dryer’s drum, and therefore how much laundry can fit in it at one time.
 It is important to get a dryer that is in good proportion to the size of your household.
-If your dryer is too big, it will use more energy than is necessary for the amount of laundry.
-If it is too small, you will have to dry more often each week, which is not economical either.
+If it is too big, it will use more energy than is necessary to cope with the amount of laundry.
+If it is too small, you will have to dry more often each week, which is not very economical either.

-If you can’t estimate how big your new dryer should be, we recommend looking at the fill weight of the washing machine.
-By choosing a dryer with at least as much fill weight as your washing machine, all your wet laundry can always go in the dryer.
-Are you buying a new washer and dryer?
-Then take a look at the following chart to help you decide which dryer is right for the size of your family.
+If you are having trouble estimating how big you need your new dryer to be, we recommend that you look at the fill weight of the washing machine.
+By choosing a dryer with at least as many loads as your washing machine, you will always be able to fit all of your wet laundry into the dryer.
+Are you buying a new washing machine and tumble dryer?
+Check out the following chart to see which clothes dryer is right for your family size.

-The extractor dryer uses an exhaust hose to lead the warm air outside, either through a window or a hole in the wall.
-If you need a new dryer, however, we do not recommend these dryers because the energy consumption is very high.
-Condensation dryers dry a lot more economically, but the heat pump dryer is the best.
-With these last 2 types of dryers you have 2 options to get rid of the condensation; through a tank or with a hose to the water outlet.
+The exhaust dryer uses an exhaust hose to direct the warm air out through a window or hole in the wall.
+However, if you need a new dryer, we do not recommend these dryers because the energy consumption is very high.
+Condensation dryers are more economical, but the heat pump dryer is the best.
+These last two types of dryers have two options for getting rid of the condensation; either a reservoir or a hose to the water outlet.

-If you don’t have a drain in your laundry room, the moisture can be collected in a reservoir.
-This requires a little more attention and maintenance, as you have to empty it into the sink after each drying cycle.
-If you do have a drain in the area of your dryer, we recommend this option.
-This way, you won’t have to worry about your dryer’s moisture at all.
+If you don’t have an outlet in your laundry room, the moisture can be collected in a reservoir.
+This requires a little more attention and maintenance, as you will have to empty it into the sink after each drying cycle.
+If you do have a drain in the room of your dryer, we recommend this option.
+This way you don’t have to worry about the moisture of your dryer at all.